tomasmikeska/face-identification/README.md

 # Face Identification

-This is a Keras implementation of the face identification model using *Center loss* as proposed in paper ["A Discriminative Feature Learning Approach for Deep Face Recognition"](https://ydwen.github.io/papers/WenECCV16.pdf).
+This is a Keras implementation of face identification model using *ArcFace* loss and *Center loss*.

 #### Requirements